An Unexpected Warning

 Though Harry hated to admit that Snape could affect him so easily, the thought of him made Harry so angry that his stomach burned like a furnace housing a bed of hot coals.
 Harry had made many changes in his attitude since the death of Sirius, but he had not yet let go of his contempt for the vindictive Potions master.

 Snape.
-A man who was perpetually bitter, an old man with no one to care for in the world.
+Perpetually bitter, he was an old man with no one to care for in the world.
 Harry was not naïve.
 He could see the pettiness of the man's behavior towards him; all due to a grudge against James Potter, he had treated Harry like scum on the bottom of his shoe since he'd started at Hogwarts, a mere child, then.

 Even worse, he reflected, was the way he had allowed Sirius to die due to the grudge.
 Certainly, the man had made it seem as though he had made the greatest effort to save him.
 He had allowed Harry to take the blame for everything.
 What he hadn't admitted to was his own role in Sirius' demise; if he had only listened to Harry, given him a sign that he would find help, everything might have been different.